State of Rust 2026

 Context: The December 2025 Project Director Update notes a member-company listening session on the Foundation's training course and accreditation program, with more to come in Q1 2026.
 This addresses employer demand for verifiable Rust competency.

 Action: Track Foundation announcements for training program details.
-Organizations hiring Rust developers: evaluate accreditation as a hiring signal once available.
+Organizations hiring Rust developers: review accreditation as a hiring signal once available.

 14. Maintainer Sustainability

-Context: Many Rust contributors are paid by employers to work on Rust full-time.
+Context: Employers pay many Rust contributors to work on Rust full-time.
 The "tragedy of the commons" in open source intensifies as Rust becomes critical infrastructure.

 Action: Organizations using Rust commercially: consider Rust Foundation membership or direct contributor sponsorship via GitHub Sponsors for Rust contributors.